Internship Recommendation Letter Examples for Students in 2026

 What should the letter focus on when the student has no real job experience yet?
 Toggle answer

-It should prove workplace potential through academic and practical evidence: reliability, learning speed, teamwork, punctuality, initiative, and how the student handled real assignments or supervised tasks.
+It should demonstrate workplace potential through academic and practical evidence, such as reliability, learning speed, teamwork, punctuality, initiative, and how the student managed real assignments or supervised tasks.

 What should I send the recommender so the letter does not sound vague?
 Toggle answer